-In 1904 in a newspaper in Billings, Mont., Anheuser-Busch advertised its famous Budweiser and gave it a new twist.
-The company referred to a recent study of medicines which showed many had very high alcohol content.
+In 1904 in a newspaper in Billings, Mont.
+Anheuser-Busch advertised its famous Budweiser and gave it a new twist.
+The company referred to a recent study of medicines that showed many had a very high alcohol content.
 A-B invited the public to consider Budweiser a temperate and family drink in comparison and cited the alcohol content of the beer as “only 3 89/100 per cent. of alcohols” (3.89%).

 The ad in question doesn’t give such other data, so 3.89% alcohol could be either weight or volume.
-I thought it must mean weight, giving a final 5% alcohol in volume, because in 1884 a published analysis by the Kansas Pharmaceutical Association stated “Budweiser, St. Louis” contained 5.32% alcohol by volume.
+Initially I thought it must mean by weight, which equates to 5% alcohol in volume.
+I thought this because in 1884 a published analysis by the Kansas Pharmaceutical Association stated “Budweiser, St. Louis” contained 5.32% alcohol by volume.
 This was the strength of the beer as sold in Kansas.

-However, I now consider that in 1904, the 3.89% figure must have meant by volume.
-The reasons are the following.
+However, I now consider that in 1904 the 3.89% figure must have meant by volume.
+The reasons are as follows.

-In the 1889 company publication I mentioned recently, Budweiser is described as “exceedingly light”.
+In an 1889 company publication I mentioned recently Budweiser is described as “exceedingly light”.
 This had to mean in alcohol, not colour.
 The various beer descriptions use the term pale to refer to light colour, and frequently in Victorian times, light for alcoholic drinks meant light in alcohol.

 For example, even famed Fred.
 Miller Brewing Co. of Milwaukee introduced its own Budweiser, styled Original Milwaukee Budweiser, until a court in 1898 stopped it.
-But that beer was not sold until about 1891, before that, Miller was distributing the real Bud for A-B in northern Wisconsin.
+But that beer was not sold until about 1891, before that Miller was distributing the real Budweiser for A-B in northern Wisconsin.
 Perhaps the 1884 Budweiser in the pharmacists’ journal was produced by another imitator?
-We can’t rule it out, but I think this is unlikely.
+We can’t rule it out but I think this is unlikely.

 How else then to explain that 1884 Budweiser was stronger than certainly the 1893 Budweiser?
 I think the simple answer may be, the beer was reduced in strength some time after 1884.
 First, 1884 was only a year after A-B acquired rights from Charles Conrad Company to the beer.
 True, A-B had always brewed it, but initially for Charles (or Carl) Conrad who sold it originally as CCC Budweiser.

-Perhaps under Conrad, the beer was stronger and as part of rolling it out nationally once it acquired full distribution, A-B decided to drop the strength.
-The increasing Prohibition environment may have encouraged this, as well perhaps as simple economics.
-Pitching, too, to the female market – the 1889 hagiography refers to Bud as a ladies’ beer – may have impelled this strategy as well.
+Perhaps under Conrad the beer was stronger and as part of rolling it out nationally once it acquired full distribution, A-B decided to reduce the strength.
+The deepening Prohibition mentality in the country may have encouraged this step, and/or simple economics did.
+Pitching, too, to the female market – the 1889 hagiography refers to Bud as a ladies’ beer – may have motivated this strategy as well.

-Budweiser today, at least in Canada, is 5% abv – pretty much back to where it started.
-For many years in the U.S. it was, AFAIK, 4.8% abv which effectively is 5% abv and now I think it is an even 5% abv anyway.
+Budweiser today, at least in Canada, is 5% abv – pretty much back to the presumed start point.
+For many years in the U.S. it was to my knowledge 4.8% abv.
+Effectively that is 5% abv and now I think it is an even 5% abv in the U.S. anyway.